jedp/oakland_pm/README.rst

 Oakland:PM
 ==========

-A mobile application for connecting with after-school enrichment programs
+A web-based application for connecting youth with after-school enrichment programs

 What We Are Building
 --------------------

-We propose to develop a web-based, mobile application that connects Oakland youth to after-school programs and enrichment opportunities.
+We propose to develop a versatile, web-based application also accessible via mobile devices that connects Oakland youth to after-school programs and enrichment opportunities via .

 Oakland offers many opportunities for after-school enrichment, but there is presently no on-line method for students to discover them according to their